varianter/variant.no/README.md

 ## Managing Content

-### Site Settings
+### Company Information

-The `Site Settings` menu allows you to configure global settings for your site, including brand assets, tracking codes, and default SEO settings.
+The `Company Information` menu allows you to configure global settings for your site, including brand assets, tracking codes, and default SEO settings.

-#### Social Media Profiles
+### Social Media Profiles

 - **Adding Social Media Links**: Editors can manage social media links under the `Social Media Profiles` menu.
 This allows visitors to connect with the website on various social platforms.
 - **Supported Platforms**: The 9 supported platforms include Facebook, Instagram, and LinkedIn, but more can be added to `SoMePlatforms` if needed.

-#### Navigation Management
+### Navigation Management

 - **Setting the Landing Page**: The `Navigation Manager` allows editors to set the landing page for the site, which is crucial for determining the primary page visitors see upon arrival.
 - **Adding Menu Items**: Within the `Navigation Manager`, editors can add items to various pre-defined menus: